matrix-org/rageshake/README.md

   Compressed logs are not supported for the JSON upload encoding.

+* `file`: an arbitrary file to attach to the report.
+Saved as-is to disk, and a link is added to the github issue.

+  Not supported for the JSON upload encoding.

 * Any other form field names are interpreted as arbitrary name/value strings to include in the `details.log.gz` file.